hugovangalen/komplementary-kontrol/README.md

 To install required libraries, run
     `apt install libhidapi-libusb0 libasound2-dev`

-To compile the binaries, simply run
+To compile the binaries, run
     `make all`

 If you want to install it on your system, run
     `sudo make install`

-> Note: Installation will also create the folders `/usr/share/komplement` where
+> Note: Installation will also create the folders `/usr/share/komplementary-control/mappings`
-> the mappings are stored, and `/usr/share/konfigure` for the presets.
-This is
+> and `/usr/share/komplementary-control/presets` where the mappings and presets are copied to.
-> where the utilities will try to find the files if they do not exist in the
+> This is where the utilities will try to find the files if they do not exist in the path, so
-> path (i.e. running `komplement -m rosegarden.map` will load it
+> running `komplement -m rosegarden.map` will load it from
-> from `/usr/share/komplement/rosegarden.map`).
+> `/usr/share/komplementary-kontrol/mappings/rosegarden.map`.

 ## komplement ##
 This basically works by reading the relevant USB HID packets and